Compulsory heterosexuality: In media

 Lisa M. Diamond's piece, "'I'm Straight, but I Kissed a Girl': The Trouble with American Media Representations of Female–Female Sexuality", deconstructs the tropes of lesbian relationships in media, which tend to be inaccurate or offensive.
 She also brings up the criticisms of stereotypical lesbian characters, stating that audience members tend to want more authenticity within female relationships.

 Many lesbian women criticize the depiction of lesbian relationships in all media, from films and literature to porn.
 It seems that even when these lesbian relationships are shown, they tend to only show stereotypical images.
 This kind of representation only serves to further the lesbian erasure in our society.
 Along with these stereotypes, fetishization is common among media depictions of lesbian relationships.
+The most common example of this is the belief that straight men find lesbians as a turn-on or obstacle rather than a genuine sexual choice.
+This in turn raises the point that the patriarchy is heavily intertwined in every action, including sexuality.
+It is considered less valid if the relationship does not involve a man.

+There are many movies and television shows that handle the topic of not only Compulsory Heterosexuality but also Heteronormativity.
+A popular movie example is the 1999 movie But I'm a Cheerleader, whose director, Jamie Babbit, has confirmed that comphet and heteronormativity are themes that inspired her to put out this film.